 I turn around and I fall backwards into the body.
 As soon as I feel myself inside of it, I trigger my ghostly power, and then an insane burst of pain squeezes a scream out of my throat.
 My chest feels as if a bull charged into it.
 A tremendous pulsating headache makes me want to tear my brain apart.
 My guts feel all wrong, and beneath, my crotch is all wet and there’s something muddy filling the space between my ass cheeks.

 I open my eyes to find two people’s faces staring down at me.
 One is a fit woman in her mid twenties, and the other a big guy with a goatee.
 Both are paramedics.
 The guy puts a hand on my cheek and shines a bright light into my eyes, worsening my headache.

 “Alright, he’s back.
 Let’s lift him.”

-Next thing I know I’m lying on the stretcher inside of the ambulance, which is tearing through the highway towards Donostia as its siren blares.
+Next thing I know, I’m lying on the stretcher inside the ambulance, which is tearing along the highway towards Donostia as its siren blares.

 I reach with my manly hand towards the young female paramedic’s vest, and grab it.
 She’s confused for a moment, but then she pats my forearm.

 “It fucking hurts!”
 I shout while tears jump from my eyes.
 “Ah, it hurts so bad!”

 For the remainder of our trip, I keep laughing hysterically.